-Programming For Squeaking Brake Operation-Reset Feature 45 (9 Clanks, 0 Clinks)
+Programming For Squeaking Brake Operation- Reset Feature 45 -(9 Clanks, 0 Clinks)

 Reset Feature 45 allows you to determine if and how the Squeaking Brakes recording will be activated.
-To use, cycle to Reset Feature 45 and press the Horn/Whistle button.
-The engine will play a series of bells.
-This indicates the current setting.
-Each time the Horn/Whistle button is pressed, Proto-Sound® will cycle to the next available setting and provide the appropriate bell indicator.
-The settings for Reset Feature 45 are 1 Bell = On Demand (Enabled when PFA is activated), 2 Bells = Always On, 3 Bells = Off.
+To use, cycle to Reset 45 and press the bell indicator.
+The settings for Reset 45 are 1 Bell = On Demand (Enabled when PFA is activated), 2 Bells = Always On, 3 Bells = Off.
 When the desired setting is reached, lock the changes by interrupting the throttle and cycling the engine into forward.